kate-holdener/family-tree/README.md

 There are several directories at the root of the project, each representing a different approach to architect the solution.
 * <code>monolithic</code> - all the code is in one directory, uses Java SWING api as the user interface, and CSV file to load/store the data.
 For a simple thorw away project, monolithic architecture works fine.
 However, if you plan on maintaining, extending, and reusing your code, monolithic architecture is a bad idea.
+* <code>layered</code> - the code in this directory is organized by the "horizontal layer": user interface, application, database.
+Each layer uses the layer that's directly below it.